jeremy-koch/MCEN3030/0_details/course-policies.md

 Students are assessed based on the work that they have submitted over the course of the semester.
 I cannot and do not take into consideration your intended graduation date, financial aid, sports eligibility, number of courses, work schedule, desire to attend grad school, or anything else.

-You should assume that there is no extra credit in this class (other than the few decimal points for email professionalism).
+You should assume that there is no extra credit in this class and should not ask for extra credit opportunities.
+Please recognize that I am tasked with determining whether you have met the learning objectives of the course.
+Far too often, extra credit is not actually "extra" and instead effectively covers for missed learning.

 A slight curve may be applied to exam grades or the overall grade, but this is not guaranteed.
-This may be tied to my perception of AI misuse, namely: if I am suspicious that a large portion of the class is misusing AI, I will be more reluctant to curve the exams.
+This may be tied to my perception of AI misuse, namely: if I am suspicious that a large portion of the class is misusing AI (e.g., based on commit history or incredibly perfect homework submissions), I will be more reluctant to curve the exams.
+Again, please do not ask about a curve.